-As an example Vereeniging after the tower in an anti-clockwise direction (After the Long left hand sweep) there is a sharp left then around 15 metres later a double right.
+As an example Vereeniging after the tower in an anti-clockwise direction (After the Long left-hand sweep) there is a sharp left then around 15 meters later a double right.

 I say it will compromise both the following two corners as your kart will be upset (Not smooth as you will be bouncing over curbs) thus affecting your rhythm and yes the following corner 50 meters down the road could be compromised as you are now upset with yourself.
 So many times I’ve seen drivers make a mistake in one corner and for the rest of the lap he/she drivers like a baboon (That’s a nice way of saying it)

-The optimal racing line in this case is to slow down and be able to miss the curb by around half a metre to one metre (Depending on the chassis setup and how it can cope with the following right hand) then move as far over to the left which will allow you to aim as close to the curb on the right hand corner which will allow you to turn and carry all the momentum into the second of the right hand corners.
+The optimal racing line in this case is to slow down and be able to miss the curb by around half a meter to one meter (Depending on the chassis setup and how it can cope with the following right hand) then move as far over to the left which will allow you to aim as close to the curb on the right-hand corner which will allow you to turn and carry all the momentum into the second of the right-hand corners.

-Let’s also explain something with fighting the kart
+Let’s also explain something about fighting the kart

 Some people might be able to drive fast with locking brakes and in an untidy manner which holds more risk of mistakes than a neat driver.
 So yes you benefit from one, the risk factor but even better someone trying to thrash a kart around a track will work so much harder and believe me will make a mistake because he/she gets tired and loses concentration.
 Untidy drivers do get (karma) paying them back and over twenty to thirty laps will make at least five times the mistakes of a driver who drives on the limit and not over it.